kushantha7/kushantha7/README.md

 ## Hello !

 I love to tinker with electronics and computers :smile: \
-This is mostly personal projects and ramblings.
+These are mostly personal projects and ramblings.

 ## Find Me
 + Twitter: [KushanthaW][1]